playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 [, , , , , , , , , ]
 ```

-And here is an array of `undefined`
+And here is an array of `undefined`.

 ```js
 d8> %DebugPrint([undefined, undefined])